Vulkkan/Minimax-Algorithm-TicTacToe/README.md

 # TicTacToeAI

-Compete with AI in a game of TicTacToe!
+An elegant implementation of the Minimax Algorithm in a Kivy-based Tictactoe game.

 <img src="screenshots/1.png">
 <img src="screenshots/2.png">